Global group laws and equivariant bordism rings: Introduction

 \subsection{Outline of the proof}

-We first quickly recall Greenlees' method in his proof of the surjectivity of $L_A\to \pi_*^A(MU_A)$ for finite $A$: He proceeds by induction on the order of $A$ and isotropy separation, using that both $L_A$ and $\pi_*^A(MU_A)$ simplify after inverting or completing at certain collections of Euler classes (the precise description involves local homology).
-The reason his method does not lead to a full proof of the isomorphism is that $L_A$ is not understood well-enough to guarantee that it can be recovered from the various localizations and completions considered.
+We first quickly recall Greenlees' method in his proof of the surjectivity of $L_A\to \pi_*^A(MU_A)$ for finite $A$: He proceeds by induction on the order of $A$ via isotropy separation, using that both $L_A$ and $\pi_*^A(MU_A)$ simplify after inverting or completing at certain collections of Euler classes; the precise description involves local homology.
+The reason his method does not lead to a full proof of the isomorphism is that it is a priori unclear that $L_A$ can be recovered from the various localizations and completions considered.
 In particular, elements that are infinitely Euler-divisible and Euler-torsion are taken to $0$ under all these constructions.
-For topological reasons, one knows that such elements do not exist in $\pi_*^A(MU_A)$, but this is a priori unclear for $L_A$, for which no simple presentation is known.
-Note that this stands in contrast to the non-equivariant Lazard ring $L$, which is a polynomial algebra over $\Z$.
+For topological reasons, one knows that such elements do not exist in $\pi_*^A(MU_A)$.
+This non-existence is difficult to see directly for $L_A$, for which no simple presentation is known.
+Note that this stands in contrast to the non-equivariant Lazard ring $L$, which is a polynomial algebra over~$\Z$ by Lazard's theorem \cite{Laz55}.

-As in Greenlees' work, our strategy is to reduce Theorems \ref{thm:A} and \ref{thm:B} to the (already known) statements that the maps $L_A\to \pi_*^A(MU_A)$ and $L_A^{2-\tor}\to \pi_*^A(MO_A)$ are isomorphisms after inverting all non-trivial Euler classes.
+Similar to Greenlees' work, our strategy is to reduce Theorems \ref{thm:A} and \ref{thm:B} to the already known statements that the maps $L_A\to \pi_*^A(MU_A)$ and $L_A^{2-\tor}\to \pi_*^A(MO_A)$ are isomorphisms after inverting all non-trivial Euler classes.
 In order to be able to make this reduction, we derive the regularity of Euler classes in Lazard rings (at tori in the complex case, and elementary abelian $2$-groups in the real case) essentially formally via global homotopy theory.
-The key definition is that of a global group law given above, which is inspired by the cofiber sequence $\T_+\to S^0\to S^{\tau}$ from topology and based on the observation that all the $A$-equivariant formal group laws associated to a complex oriented global spectrum $E$ are encoded in the single Euler class $e\in \pi_{-2}^{\T}(E)$ and the functoriality of $\upi_*E$, using that the sequences
+The key definition is that of a global group law given above, which is inspired by the cofiber sequence $\T_+\to S^0\to S^{\tau}$ from topology.
+It is based on the observation that all the $A$-equivariant formal group laws associated to a complex oriented global spectrum $E$ are encoded in the single Euler class $e\in \pi_{-2}^{\T}(E)$ and the global functoriality of $\upi_*E$, using only that the sequences